 Eastern bluebird diet during the breeding season

-Bluebirds consume the same food throughout the year, although the proportions of insects and berries fluctuates during the breeding and non-breeding seasons.
+Bluebirds consume the same food throughout the year, although the proportions of insects and berries fluctuate during the bluebird breeding and non-breeding seasons.

 The breeding season is when bluebirds have a protein-rich diet that includes a lot of insects.
 When raising young, all species of birds switch to a protein-rich diet.
 Baby bluebirds benefit from protein-rich diets as they grow quickly and healthily.